 Miami Fishing Report For May

 We have also caught quite a few Sailfish this season while Trolling.
 We use fresh cut Bonita Strips in conjunction with skirts and lures.
 Islander lures have also been very successful.
 We are finding most of our sailfish on the western edge of the Gulf Stream.
-The water depth is any where from about 100′ of water to about 300′ foot of water.
+The water depth is anywhere from about 100′ of water to about 300′ feet of water.

 May's Shark Fishing Report

-May is a great month for shark fishing off Miami and Miami Beach.
-We are catching quite a few King Fish and Tunny.
+May is also a great month for shark fishing off Miami and Miami Beach.
 When these game fish show up in our area the Big Sharks are right behind them.